Electronic Spying and Tracking Spouses in Divorce Cases: What's Legal in the Digital World?

 - What factors can guide counsel in determining whether the evidence can or should be used?

-- What are the implications for clients and counsel with respect to improper self-help surveillance evidence?
+- What are the implications for clients and counsel concerning improper self-help surveillance evidence?

 - How should practitioners approach "smoking gun" evidence that may have been illegally obtained?